 This exemption applies only when disclosure would constitute an unreasonable invasion of privacy.
 The biggest misconception about the exemption is that a public body merely needs to show that the requested information is personal in nature in order to shift the burden to the requester to show that disclosure would not be an unreasonable invasion of privacy.
-The Oregon Supreme Court has made clear that in order to sustain this exemption, the public body must first show that disclosure will unreasonably invade an individual's privacy.
+The Oregon Supreme Court has made clear that in order to sustain this exemption, the public body must first show that disclosure will unreasonably invade an individual's privacy.425

-That showing must be made on an individualized basis.
-402 For example, the Oregon Supreme Court held that a school district's blanket policy of nondisclosure of replacement teachers' names and addresses was unenforceable.
-403 In light of this decision, we have concluded that blanket nondisclosure policies with respect to hunting licensees' phone numbers, 404 names of job applicants, 405 and dates of birth of DPSST licensees 406 were not consistent with the case law.
+That showing must be made on an individualized basis.426 For example, the Oregon Supreme Court held that a school district's blanket policy of nondisclosure of replacement teachers' names and addresses was unenforceable.427 In light of this decision, we have concluded that blanket nondisclosure policies with respect to hunting licensees' phone numbers,428 names of job applicants,429 dates of birth of DPSST licensees,430 and the names and addresses of participants in a mortgage assistance program431 were not consistent with the case law.